MikiP98/MultiScaler-Plus/README.md

   - Saturation
   - Brightness
   - Exposure
-  - Normal map strength
+  - ~~Normal map strength~~
 - Add basic **cropping** and **rotating** support
 - Add **intelligent masking** *(to e.g. not mask the minecraft bat wing on the edge, but in a box)*
 - Make my own scaling algorithm or AI for fun :)
-- Add an option to blend all algorithms together instead of savin them separately
+- Add an option to blend all algorithms together instead of saving them separately
 - Add some conversions:
   - Old SEUS to labPBR 1.3
   - Old Continuum to labPBR 1.3